Interesting Facts for Kids

 Kids playing soccer on the beach in Brazil

-In 2018, Brazil is again one of the top teams.
-It ranks at first position, before Germany, pre-worldcup.
-Brazil already won the worldcup five times in 1958, 1962, 1970, 1994 and 2002 and the country participated in all the tournament since it began.
+The South American country hosted the soccer world cup in 2014.
+Brazil won the world cup five times in 1958, 1962, 1970, 1994 and 2002 and the country has participated in all the tournament since it began.

-The last Summer Olympic Games took place in Brazil from 5 - 21 August 2016.
+Brazil also hosted the last Summer Olympic Games in August 2016.
 The XXXVI (16th) Olympiad in Rio was the first Olympic Games on the South American continent!
 Over ten thousand athletes from 206 countries took part in these summer sports games.
-During the 17 days of sports excellence there were 306 medal events!
+Read more about the Rio Olympics here.

 Brazilians love their fresh fruits and vegetables such as okra, coconuts corn and beans.
 Many traditional dishes contain beans, rice or manioc flour.
 The most favourite dish in Brazil is probably the feijoada, a bean stew made with pork and rice.